 She has been a featured soloist in such venues as the Verizon Amphitheatre, Segerstrom Center for the Arts, Hollywood Bowl, and Carnegie Hall, and has sung with numerous philharmonic orchestras including those in Hawaii, Berlin, and Vienna, Austria.
 Lisa was the guest soloist at the State Capitol for California’s official September 11th Remembrance Day.
 Her operatic credits include playing leading roles in “The Marriage of Figaro,” “The Magic Flute,” “Die Fledermaus,” “Amahl and The Night Visitors,” and “Porgy and Bess.”
 She has participated in several CD recordings such as Barbra Streisand’s Higher Ground and Larry Farrow’s Star in the East.

 Prior to singing with St. John’s Episcopal Church choir, she was a section leader for St. John’s Catholic Church in Costa Mesa, First Congregational, Founders, and Crenshaw Christian Center Churches in Los Angeles, and First Christian Church in Santa Monica.
 Lisa has also sung in the synagogue choirs for Shabbat and High Holy days at Wilshire Boulevard Temple in Los Angeles, Temple Bat Yahm in Newport Beach, and Temple Judea, Laguna Woods.

 She is the director of a professional a cappella vocal group called BASIC providing entertainment for holiday and special events.
 Lisa has a B.A. in English Literature from Stanford University and Master’s Degree in Music, Vocal Performance from UCLA.
-She has a nine-year-old son and currently resides and teaches private voice to youth and adults in Laguna Niguel, CA.
+She has a son who attends Santa Margarita High School.
+Lisa currently resides and teaches private voice to youth and adults in Laguna Niguel, CA.